- Where can I see my library fines?

 Where can I see my library fines?

-Library fines are charged for overdue reserve materials, overdue equipment, and items that have been recalled by another patron, as well as for lost items.
+Fines are charged for overdue reserve materials, overdue equipment, recalled items, and lost items.

-You are responsible for any fines associated with overdue items checked out to your library account; it is not recommended that you check out materials on someone else's behalf.
+You are responsible for any fines on items checked out to your library account.
+It is not recommended that you borrow materials for someone else.

 How do I pay my library fines?